-Note: TradeKing has recently merged with Ally.com; new managed portfolios are being developed.
+Note: TradeKing has merged with Ally.com; new managed portfolios are now being offered by Ally Invest.
 This review references products that may no longer be available.

 TradeKing Advisors offers professionally managed portfolios for investors as an alternative to self-directed investing.
-I can invest in one of the firm's Core Portfolios for 0.25% of assets under management (previously, Momentum Portfolios were offered at a higher rate but are not available for new investors).
+I can invest in one of the firm’s Core Portfolios for 0.25% of assets under management (previously, Momentum Portfolios were offered at a higher rate but are not available for new investors; Ally charges 0.30%).

 The benefit of a managed portfolio is that I can be invested in the stock market without the daily, weekly, and monthly hassles of monitoring activities and making buy or sell decisions.
 As a result, I can focus on earning and/or saving more, further improving my financial position.
 The disadvantage is that I could possibly enjoy greater returns and pay nothing in management fees (although I’d pay transaction fees to buy and sell most securities except commission-free ETFs and no-load, no-transaction fee mutual funds).